JoachimKvamme/JoachimKvamme/README.md

 - 🌱 I’m currently learning ...
 C# and Asp.NET (and some React)
 -
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me E-mail: joachim.kvamme@gmail.com

 <!---
 JoachimKvamme/JoachimKvamme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.